Link to Facebook

 • Services such as utilities, pest management, and others

-These deductions, including expenses related to owning and maintaining a rental property such as mortgage interest, insurance, and utilities, are usually taken in the same year that the money is spent.
-You can also deduct the expense of purchasing and developing your rental property, although the rules are a little different there.
-Instead of claiming a significant deduction all at once, depreciation allows you to recover these expenses.
 Residential real estate is depreciated at a rate of 3.636% each year for 27.5 years.
-Additionally, if you have to travel long distances to check on your property, you can deduct the cost of your travel expenses for business use using either the actual expenses or the standard mileage rate.
+Also, suppose you must travel long distances to check on your property.
+In that case, you can deduct the cost of your travel expenses for business use using either the actual expenses or the standard mileage rate.
 Examples of deductible expenses for business use include car mileage, airfare, or hotel costs, making it important to keep track of your actual expenses for tax purposes.

 Understanding Depreciation